LandSharkFive/PassTwo/README.md

 ## Recommendations

 Keep the source code in a secure location.
-The password vault file is saved in the same directory as the executable.
-Keep the executable and the password vault files in an encrypted folder.
-Only the user should have read and write permissions to the folder.
-Obfuscate the code and remove debug information during compilation.
-Do not store the source code with the executable.
-The files can be kept on a secure USB drive.
-Keep the master password safe.
-If you lose the master password, you will lose the other passwords too.
-The master passwords should be saved in a safe and secure place.
+The vault file is generally saved in the same directory as the executable.
+Keep the executable and the vault files in an encrypted folder.
+Only the user should have read and write access to the folder.
+Compile in release mode and obfuscate the code.
+The vault files can be kept on a encrypted USB drive.
+Please keep the master passwords in a safe and secure place.